emads22/MoodWave/README.md

    ```

 2. Open your web browser and navigate to the local URL provided by Streamlit to interact with the application.
-3. Upload an audio file and click the "Analyze Mood" button to view the mood analysis.
+3. Upload an audio file of `WAV format` and click the `Analyze Mood` button to view the mood analysis.

 ## Contributing
 Contributions are welcome!
 Here are some ways you can contribute to the project: